thenu97/story_poem_generator/README.md

 ---
 # Poem & Story Generator

-Written in reference to QAC - Fundamental Project Specification (DevOps Core) .
-This second project is for the purpose of fulfilling the specification definition for the project assignment due Week 9 of the DevOps February 17 2020 intake cohort.
+This is for the second project due Week 9 of the DevOps February 17 2020 intake cohort.

 ## Table of Contents